GSmithApps/hindent/README.md

 - the first line should have no indents
 - the last line should be blank
-- any line that starts with a `;` is a comment and should be removed
 - any amount of whitespace that contributes to a blank line (other than the last line) should be replaced with a single new line character.
 For example, `\n\n\n` should be replaced